realadammatthew/humbleberger/src/copy/what-is-transhumanism.md

 ## What Does the Bible Say?

-God’s Word gives us a clear lens through which to evaluate such claims:
+G-d’s Word gives us a clear lens through which to evaluate such claims:

-### 1. We Are Created in God's Image
+### 1. We Are Created in G-d's Image

-Genesis 1:26–27 tells us that humanity is made in the image of God—male and female, created with dignity, purpose, and value.
-We are not machines to be enhanced, but people shaped by the hands of God (Job 10:8–9; Psalm 139:13–16).
+Genesis 1:26–27 tells us that humanity is made in the image of G-d—male and female, created with dignity, purpose, and value.
+We are not machines to be enhanced, but people shaped by the hands of G-d (Job 10:8–9; Psalm 139:13–16).

-### 2. The Fall Was a Grasp for Godhood
+### 2. The Fall Was a Grasp for G-dhood

-In Genesis 3, the serpent tempted Eve by saying, “You will be like God.”
+In Genesis 3, the serpent tempted Eve by saying, “You will be like G-d.”
 This desire to transcend our creaturely limits is the very root of sin.
 Transhumanism, in its desire to “become more than human,” echoes that same rebellious impulse.

 ### 3. Yeshua Redeems the Whole Person

-The gospel is not about escaping the body or enhancing it, but redeeming it.
+The Good News is not about escaping the body or enhancing it, but redeeming it.
 Yeshua became fully human to save us—body and soul (Hebrews 2:14–17).
 Our hope is not in man-made immortality, but in the resurrection power of Messiah (1 Corinthians 15:42–49; Philippians 3:20–21).

 ### 4. Eternal Life Is a Gift, Not a Product